Chaos for endomorphisms of completely metrizable groups and linear operators on Fr\'echet spaces

 Let $(X,T)$ be a dynamical system with a metric $d$ on $X$.
 A pair $(x,y)\in X\times X$ is called \emph{asymptotic} if

 and \emph{proximal} if

-The \emph{asymptotic relation} and \emph{proximal relation} of $(X,T)$, denoted by $\asym(T)$ and $\prox(T)$, are the set of all asymptotic pairs and proximal pairs respectively.
-For $x\in X$, the \emph{asymptotic cell} of $x$ and \emph{proximal cell} of $x$ are defined by
+The \emph{asymptotic relation} and the \emph{proximal relation} of $(X,T)$, denoted by $\asym(T)$ and $\prox(T)$, are the set of all asymptotic pairs and proximal pairs respectively.
+For any $x\in X$, the \emph{asymptotic cell} and the \emph{proximal cell} of $x$ are defined by

 and

 respectively.